houmreu/CSharp-Perfect-Numbers/README.md

 # Mersenne Prime & Perfect Number Finder

-This C# program searches for **Mersenne primes** and their corresponding **perfect numbers** using the **Lucas-Lehmer test**.
+This program searches for **Mersenne primes** and their corresponding **perfect numbers** using the **Lucas-Lehmer test**.
 The program first verifies if a given exponent is prime and if it is, it applies the Lucas-Lehmer test to determine whether the Mersenne number of the form **2^p - 1** is prime.

+While C# provides an easy and readable implementation, it is not the most efficient for larger numbers, as low-level languages like C can perform these calculations significantly faster.

+To analyze its performance, the program includes a **timer** (class Stopwatch) that measures the computation time for each tested exponent.

 ## How It Works